 Andreas is the creator of Be Zero, a nonprofit that inspires people to rethink the amount of plastic waste and trash that they generate.
 Drawing on these experiences, she also provides a set of principles.
 These are principles that we can use to help underpin a zero-waste economy.

 Here Melati and Isabel talk about the plastic bag problem in Bali.
-Two sisters, they found that nearly every plastic bag in Bali makes its way into the waterways.
+Two sisters found that nearly every plastic bag in Bali makes its way into the waterways.
 As a result, they started their campaign to ban plastic bags when they were just ten and twelve years old.

 The talk discusses using reusable shopping bags.
 These two hugely capable young activists point to the work that the government can do to make Bali plastic-bag-free.

 However, what is interesting is the way the talk focuses on the younger generation.
-They mention that children make up 25% of the population yet they are 100% the future of our planet.
+They mention that children make up 25% of the population, yet they are 100% of the future of our planet.
 As a result, they are the ones to help make the change.
-And in doing so Melati and Isabel inspire other young people to also take action and get involved in their cause.
+And in doing so, Melati and Isabel inspire other young people to also take action and get involved in their cause.

 Essentially, it is like using plastic as a currency.
 As a result, encouraging people to clean up and think about their behaviors at the same time.